leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/edit_face_set.rst

 =============

 Mode
-   The operation to apply to the Face Set.
+   The operation to apply to the face set.

    Grow Face Set
-      Grows the Face Sets boundary by one face based on mesh topology.
+      Grows the face sets boundary by one face based on mesh topology.
    Shrink Face Set
-      Shrinks the Face Sets boundary by one face based on mesh topology.
+      Shrinks the face sets boundary by one face based on mesh topology.

 Modify Hidden
-   Apply the edit operation to hidden Face Sets
+   Apply the edit operation to hidden face sets.